Mix It Up At Lunch Day!

 When And Where?

 Celebrating Mix it Up at Lunch Day is as easy as showing up to school on Tuesday!
-Mix it Up at Lunch Day happens every October 30th and takes place in school cafeterias at lunch time.
+Mix it Up at Lunch Day is October 29th and takes place in school cafeterias at lunch time.

 How Did it Start?